amirgabrieli/aqua-operator/docs/DeployOpenShiftOperator.md

-The Aqua Security Operator is used to deploy and manage the Aqua Cloud Native Security Platform (CSP) and its components:
+The Aqua Security Operator is used to deploy and manage Aqua Enterprise (formerly CSP) and its components:
 * Server (aka “console”)
 * Database (optional; you can map an external database as well)
 * Gateway
-* Enforcer
+* Aqua Enforcer
+* KubeEnforcer
 * Scanner
-* KubeEnforcer

-Use the Aqua Operator to:
+Use the Aqua Security Operator to:
-* Deploy Aqua CSP on OpenShift
+* Deploy Aqua Enterprise on OpenShift
-* Scale up Aqua Security components with extra replicas
+* Scale up Aqua security components with additional replicas
-* Assign metadata tags to Aqua CSP components
+* Assign metadata tags to Aqua Enterprise components

 ## Prerequisites

 Make sure you have a license and access to the Aqua registry.
 To obtain a license, please contact Aqua Security at https://www.aquasec.com/about-us/contact-us/.

-It is advised that you read about the [Aqua Environment and Configuration](https://docs.aquasec.com/docs/purpose-of-this-section) before deploying and using the Operator.
+It is advised that you read about the [Aqua Environment and Configuration](https://docs.aquasec.com/v5.3/docs/purpose-of-this-section) before deploying and using the Operator.

 ## Deploying the Aqua Operator

-1. Create a new namespace/project called "aqua" for the Aqua deployment.
+1. Create a new namespace/project called "aqua" for the Aqua Enterprise deployment.
 2. Install the Aqua Operator from Red Hat's OperatorHub and deploy it to the "aqua" namespace.

-## Preparing the environment to run Aqua
+## Preparing the environment to run Aqua Enterprise

 1. Run the following commands to set the RBAC for the service-account
 ```bash